 The fan is designed to come on automatically when a weld arc is established.
+The fan will stay on for a minimum of 6 minutes after the weld arc is terminated.
 The fan will also stay on when the machine's welding and feeding are disabled during thermostatic over temperature protection.
 (See Welding Thermal Overload Protection)